Mike & Kathy Yager "Young Love" (197--?) (LP)

 Yellow Hand "Yellow Hand" (Capitol Records, 1970) (LP)

 After the fabled supergroup Buffalo Springfield imploded, some clever record execs found a way to recycle a few songs left over from the uncut sessions-that-might-have-been.
-This hastily-concieved studio band got to record six unused offerings by Stephen Stills and Neil Young, and fans of early country-rock might find the familiar airy harmonies and folk-soul arrangements comforting.
+This hastily-concieved studio band got to record six unused offerings by Stephen Stills and Neil Young, and fans of early country-rock might find the familiar, airy harmonies and folk-soul arrangements comforting.
 The remainder of the tracks are credited to Jerry Tawney, who moved through a string of little-known bands in the late 'Sixites and early 'Seventies.
-Perhaps the most notable member of the group was teenaged guitarist Pat Flynn, later helped co-found the pioneering acoustic group, New Grass Revival, which helped open up bluegrass music to the hip and happening new, rock-friendly sounds of the '60s and '70s.
+Perhaps the most notable member of the group was teenaged guitarist Pat Flynn, later co-founded the pioneering acoustic group, New Grass Revival, which helped open up bluegrass music to the hip and happening new, rock-friendly sounds of the '60s and '70s.
 This wasn't a game-changing record, but it fits nicely into the whole Poco/Eagles/Ozark Mountain Daredevils side of things.